 With an extensive selection of textures, widths, colors, and trim options, homeowners are sure to find a product that suits their style and their budget.
 Do you want to give your home a new look?
 Do you want to keep the look of your existing siding?
 How much do you have budgeted for your project?
-Here in New England, our most popular vinyl siding style choices are clapboard and shake.
-A replica of our historic cedar clapboards, Mastic’s Carvedwood Series or CertainTeed’s Monogram 46 vinyl siding features long, horizontal panels.
-Shake style siding, like Mastic’s Cedar Discovery or CertainTeed’s Cedar Impressions, mimic the look of natural wood cedar shake shingles.
+Here in New England, our most popular vinyl siding choices are clapboard and shingle style.
+A replica of our historic cedar clapboards, Mastic’s Carvedwood Series or CertainTeed’s Monogram 46 vinyl siding feature long, horizontal panels.
+Cedar shingle style siding, like Mastic’s Cedar Discovery or CertainTeed’s Cedar Impressions, mimic the look of painted cedar shingles.
 When installed professionally – the difference between natural wood siding and vinyl siding is virtually unrecognizable.
 Many homeowners opt to add unique siding accents like Mastic’s vertical board & batten, half round cedar shakes, and oh-so-real looking siding like Cedar Discovery hand-split shakes.
 Selecting the appropriate trim options will enhance the look of your siding and is truly what sets your custom siding project apart from your neighbor’s handyman special.
-If you have a budget in mind – know that the more intricate your project, the more costly it will be.
-Cedar shake style siding, design accents and trim details will be more costly than a simple, straightforward, clapboard style siding project.
-Your contractor can help you decide which products work best for you and your home.
+Our customers typically opt for custom fabricated aluminum trim but there are vinyl trim options as well.
+Your contractor can help you decide which products work best for your budget and your style.

 Typically, there are four basic steps to a professional, full coverage vinyl siding installation.
 First, your contractor must determine which installation option works best for your home.
 Depending on the condition of your existing siding – it is either completely stripped off the home or foam board is installed over the existing siding.
-If there are concerns with rot it would be replaced before any siding or trim is installed.
+If there are concerns with rot it should be replaced before any siding or trim is installed.
 It’s never a good idea to cover up a problem, don’t let a contractor tell you otherwise.
 Second, all trim is installed and wrapped – this means everything around the windows, doors, corner boards, fascia boards, rake boards and soffits will be covered.
-Third, rigid foam board installation or high grade house wrap will be placed on walls for additional thermal protection from the elements.
+Third, professional grade house wrap or rigid foam board will be placed on walls for additional protection from the elements and smooth installation.
 Finally, the most exciting part of your project – vinyl siding!
 Because they come in panels, installation of the actual vinyl siding is relatively quick.
 The average size home takes about 1 week from start to finish.

 3. Who should you hire for your project?

 All products are not created equal – a qualified contractor will only provide professional grade products.
 Vinyl siding manufacturers, like Mastic or CertainTeed, feature outstanding products and warranties to ensure homeowners will have both a beautiful home and peace of mind.
-Be sure to ask for manufacturer accreditations, awards, customer references, and addresses of past projects – this is a great way to see the quality of their workmanship and products.
-Beware of contractors who ask for deposits or project prepayment – this could indicate financial instability and could foreshadow bigger problems like botched or incompleted projects.
+Be sure to ask for contractor accreditations, awards, customer references, and addresses of past projects – this is a great way to see the quality of their workmanship and products.
+Beware of contractors who ask for deposits or project prepayment – this could indicate financial instability and may foreshadow bigger problems like botched or incomplete projects.